 14. What advice would you give to aspiring entrepreneurs?

 You need grit.
 Convince yourself you have grit before committing to an idea.
 A bad idea is better than no idea.
 Then refer to question 11.

 15. What’s your business focus for this year?

 We are always learning as we grow but this year’s focus is to “focus”.

 With a strategic brand positioning, focusing on what we are good in or need to be good in, sticking to our mission of helping businesses to leverage digital to improve their bottom line through our “mantra” of being user-centred, data-driven and measurable.

 I am also putting the effort to making sure our employees are happy.
 Happy Employees = Happy Clients!

 16. Where can people find you online?

 Question: Do you have questions for Derick?
-You can leave a comment by clicking here.
+You can leave a comment below.